Shimnazzz/dsc-phase-2-project/README.md

 #### Model Validation:

 After the 4th iteration, model validation was performed by splitting the data into training and test dataets.
-Log tranformation was done on the conitnuous variables and One Hot Encoding was performed on the categorical variables to convert them to numerical values.
+Log tranformation was done on the continuous variables and One Hot Encoding was performed on the categorical variables to convert them to numerical values.
 The mean square error between the estimated output and actual output was determined for both the training and test datasets.
 Based on this result, the model was evaluated to be over-fitting or under-fitting.

 ### Results